 How to Clean Vinyl Siding with a Pressure Washer

 If you have a large home, then you’ll get tired of the long process of cleaning vinyl siding by hand.
 In this case, it’s far better to opt to pressure wash your home.
+Here’s how to clean vinyl siding with a pressure washer or power washer.

 The downside is that if you don’t know what you’re doing you can damage your siding.
 If the vinyl manufacturer doesn’t recommend that you pressure wash the siding, then don’t.